rwang0417/d2c_mujoco200/README.md

 d2c implementation on MuJoCo 200 windows x64 version

 --------
 D2C stands for Decoupled Data-based Control.
-It's a model-free optimal control algorithm proposed to solving finite-horizon control problems for stochastic discretized systems.
+It's a model-free optimal control algorithm proposed to solve finite-horizon control problems for stochastic discrete systems.

-The algorithm has three main steps:
+The algorithm has three steps:
 1. Open-loop training using the first order gradient descent method
 2. System identification along the nominal trajectory using the least square method
 3. LQR feedback gain calculation for each discretized step